San Francisco Personal Injury Lawyers

 Call for a free case evaluation

 If you or a loved one has suffered from a personal injury, you need to reach out for help.
-The attorneys at McCormack and Erlich will guide you through each step in the process to get you the compensation you deserve.
+The San Francisco employment lawyers at McCormack and Erlich will guide you through each step in the process to get you the compensation you deserve.
 Call us today.

 Wrongful death is the result of the negligence, carelessness, or reckless act of another person or corporation.
 Some common causes of wrongful death are: defective products, vehicle accidents, plane crashes, or construction accidents.
 When someone dies as result of the negligence of another, even if the deceased was partially at fault, the law provides that the victim’s next of kin and their estate may act as plaintiffs to bring a civil action to recover damages, including.